travler7282/travler7282/README.md

 - 👋 Hi, I’m @travler7282
 - 👀 I’m interested in C/C++, Java, Python, Unix/Linux, Embedded Devices, IoT, Raspberry PI, Arduino, and many other things.
-- 🌱 I’m currently learning Go
+- 🌱 I'm currently researching other languages.
-- 💞️ I’m looking to collaborate on HAM Radio and other Open Source Projects.
+- 💞️ I’m looking to collaborate on other Open Source Projects.
-- 📫 How to reach me michael.hunt@aboutmhunt.com, website https://www.aboutmhunt.com/
+- 📫 How to reach me travler7282@gmail.com, website https://www.linkedin.com/in/travler7282

 <!---
 travler7282/travler7282 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.